Green sunfish

-The green sunfish (Lepomis cyanellus) is a species of freshwater fish in the sunfish family (Centrarchidae) of order Perciformes.
-A panfish popular with anglers, the green sunfish is also kept as an aquarium fish by hobbyists.
-They are usually caught by accident, while fishing for other game fish.
-Green sunfish can be caught with live bait such as nightcrawlers, waxworms, mealworms, and blood worms.
-Grocery store baits such as pieces of hot dog or corn kernels can even catch fish.
-Green sunfish are aggressive and will hit small lures.
-They can be caught with fly fishing tackle.
+The green sunfish (Lepomis cyanellus) is a species of aggressive freshwater fish in the sunfish family (Centrarchidae) of order Centrarchiformes.
+The green sunfish does not always grow large enough to be an appealing target for anglers, but it is kept as an aquarium fish by hobbyists.
+They grow to be 3–6 in long on average, but can achieve a length of 12 in.

 Geographic distribution

 The green sunfish is native to a wide area of North America, from the Rocky Mountains in the west to the Appalachian Mountains in the east and from the Hudson Bay basin in Canada to the Gulf Coast in the United States and northern Mexico.
-They are specifically indigenous to a number of lakes and rivers such as the Great Lakes and some of the basins of the Mississippi River.
+They are specifically indigenous to a number of lakes and rivers, such as the Great Lakes and some of the basins of the Mississippi River.

 Green sunfish have been introduced to many bodies of water all across the United States.
 The green sunfish is considered an invasive species by the states of Arizona, California, Florida, Georgia and New Jersey, with unconfirmed presence in Vermont and New Hampshire, namely the Connecticut River and its tributaries.
 Their invasive potential is due in part to their penchant for chasing other sunfish away from mutually preferred habitat of submerged vegetation, a form of interference competition, their relatively large mouth, high fecundity and ability to tolerate sediment pollution.
 In the state of New Jersey, as of 2021, anglers must destroy green sunfish when caught and should report their catch to a state fisheries biologist.
 In the state of Florida, a permit is required in order to possess green sunfish as it is listed as a prohibited non-native species there.
 L. cyanellus has been transplanted to countries in Africa, Asia, and Europe, where it has become established in some.